zwong1/CargoConnect/README.md

 	speed 		Float	Speed to Drive

-	colorSensorToUse Int	Color sensor used to line folllow - opposite for line detection		1=Left; 2 = Right
+	colorSensorToUse string	Color sensor used to line folllow - opposite for line detection		"left", "right"

-	edgeToUse	Int	follow on left edge or right edge					1 = left edge; 2 = right edge
+	edgeToUse	string	follow on left edge or right edge					"left", "right"

-	colorToLookFor	Int	Look for a white line or a black line					1 = White; 2 = Black
+	colorToLookFor	Int	Look for a white line or a black line					"white", "black"

 	brakeMode	Bool	Apply brakes or not							true; false